llm-bible/llm-bible.github.io/_publications/land2024fishing.markdown

 bibkey: land2024fishing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.05417"}
-tags: ['Efficiency And Optimization', 'Prompting', 'Reinforcement Learning', 'Responsible AI', 'Training Techniques', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'Prompting', 'Reinforcement Learning', 'Responsible AI', 'Training Techniques']
 ---
 The disconnect between tokenizer creation and model training in language models has been known to allow for certain inputs, such as the infamous